Ardis Bazyn — 818-238-9321 — email@example.com '

 Bazyn Communications continues to offer inspirational and motivational speaking, business coaching, and writing.
 A free consultation by phone or in person is available upon request.
 For a list of speaking or coaching topics, visit www.bazyncommunications.com.

-We’re also available for a variety of writing projects, small and large: business plans, marketing plans, articles, and copy for most types of media for small businesses and nonprofits.
+We’re also available for a variety of writing projects, business plans, marketing plans, articles, and copy for most types of media for small businesses and nonprofits.
 Small Braille transcription projects including greeting cards or business cards are offered at reasonable prices.
 Contact us for pricing.

 If you wish to receive a text version of this newsletter or receive any past issues, please email: firstname.lastname@example.org or call (818) 238-9321.